FastMap: Revisiting Structure from Motion through First-Order Optimization: Method

 We estimate the camera locations $\{\vo_i\}_{1\leq i\leq N}$ in the world frame by minimizing the error between the normalized relative translation $\frac{\vo_j - \vo_i}{\|\vo_j - \vo_i\|_2}$ and the target $\vo^{i\rightarrow j}$ above with gradient descent

-Unlike global rotation optimization, optimizing this objective enables us to obtain accurate results using randomly initialized parameters.
-A similar observation is made in GLOMAP~\cite{pan2024glomap}; they optimize poses and 3D points jointly, and it is much more computationally expensive.
+Unlike global rotation optimization, this objective can often be effectively optimized from a random initialization.
+GLOMAP~\cite{pan2024glomap} makes a similar observation, but it optimizes poses and 3D points jointly, and is much more computationally expensive.